-As Jaseena so aptly puts it, “The communications, attentions, compassion, and understanding feel good initially, but going further, the constant probing and over-analyzing can make the partner feel that they are losing their emotional freedom.”
-Here are some reasons why a relationship with a therapist could feel like an uphill climb.
+As Jaseena so aptly puts it, “The communication, attention, compassion, and understanding feel good initially but going further, the probing and over-analyzing can make the partner feel that they are losing their emotional freedom.”
+Here are some reasons that a relationship with a therapist could feel like an uphill climb.

 1. They are going to be busy

 And that is an understatement.
-With more and more people becoming aware of mental health issues and the importance of mental health in general, the demand for a therapist has increased.
+With more and more people becoming aware of mental health issues and the importance of psychological well-being in general, the demand for a therapist has increased.
 So be prepared for a hectic job schedule.
 Or waiting for them for a long time on a dinner date because they had to take on an emergency session with a client.

 2. They might try to psychoanalyze you

 It is very difficult to not bring the work back home.
-When you are doing something for 8 hours straight in your day (that’s one-third of your life), it becomes a part of your personality.
+When you are doing something for eight hours in your day (that’s one-third of your life), it becomes a part of your personality.
 It’s the same when you are dating a therapist.
-“One of the struggles of dating a therapist is that they are unable to take their therapist hat off when they are off work,” shares Jaseena, “Your therapist partner may try to psychoanalyze you from time to time and give advice as to how to handle your emotions.
+“One of the struggles of dating a therapist, especially in the sub-specialty of a family therapist, is that they are unable to take their therapist hat off when they are off work,” shares Jaseena.
+“Your therapist partner may try to psychoanalyze you from time to time and give advice as to how to handle your emotions.
 They will also expect you to constantly analyze yourself and behave accordingly.”

-One of the important tips for dating a therapist is to remember your boundaries and reinforce them.
-You are their partner, not a client.
+One of the important tips is to remember your boundaries and reinforce them.
+You are their partner, not a client (as a therapist dating a client is unethical, of course).
 No matter how difficult it is for your partner to leave work at the office, it is beneficial for your relationship that they maintain a work-life balance.

-3. People will be approaching them all the time
+3. People will approach them for guidance all the time

 The moment you tell your friends and family that you are dating a therapist, chances are some of them will try to approach your partner in the hopes of getting a little bit of counseling every now and then.
 Be it getting them to guess their personality type or asking if their husband is a narcissist or not.
 No matter the reason, they are bound to be approached by people.

-Even if you are dating a therapist online, your partner’s other matches are going to talk to them even after you both have become exclusive.
-They, like others, will try to reach out to your partner for advice on their issues, their love life, mental health, and other relationships.
+If you are dating a therapist online, your partner’s other matches are going to talk to them even after you both have become exclusive.
+They, like others, will try to reach out to your partner for advice on their issues, their love life, psychological health, and other relationships.
 And if you are a person who gets jealous easily, this can become a huge issue.

-One important thing to remember when you are dating a therapist online or in reality is to not go into the relationship if you are insecure.
-You can have a very healthy and fulfilling relationship with a therapist, but if you are insecure, then you might not be able to see the good aspects of your dynamic.
+Whether you are dating a therapist online or in person, don’t enter the relationship if you are insecure.
+You can have a healthy and fulfilling relationship with a therapist, but if you are insecure, then you might not be able to see the good aspects of your dynamic.
 And this can have a very damaging effect.

 When you date a therapist, the universe hands you a mirror.
-There will be days when you don’t like what you see and then again there will be days you will be stopped dead in your tracks, marveling at the beauty that is your relationship.
-One of the most essential tips for dating a therapist is to love yourself and be confident, and I assure you, your relationship with your therapist partner will be an adventure of a lifetime.
+There will be days when you don’t like what you see and then again, there will be days you will be stopped dead in your tracks, marveling at the beauty that is your relationship.
+A piece of good advice for dating a therapist is to love yourself and be confident, and I assure you, your relationship with your therapist partner will be an adventure of a lifetime.